 At the same time, Schoemaker said, one shouldn’t be afraid of failure, telling the story of the father who at every Sunday dinner asked his children how they had failed during the preceding week.
 “What he was really asking was whether or not they had tried something new,” he said.
-Schoemaker emphasized that some degree of failure is a necessary price of success (as more fully argued in his book Brilliant Mistakes from Wharton Digital Press).
+Schoemaker emphasized that some degree of failure is a necessary price of success (as more fully argued in his book Brilliant Mistakes from Wharton School Press).

 Using Collaboration to Drive a Culture of Creativity and Innovation